Why Most New Year’s Resolutions Fail—But Yours Won’t

 1. Specific and Measurable

-Figure out exactly what you will achieve, and how you will evaluate success along the way.
+Figure out exactly what you want to achieve, and how to evaluate success along the way.

 Do you want to get in shape?
 Eat healthier?
-Those are fine goals, but they’re vague.
-It’s easier to stick to a very specific goal that you can track, says Liz Hurley, R.D.
+Those are fine goals, but they're too broad.
+It's easier to stick to a specific goal you can track, says Liz Hurley, R.D.

 "It forces you to think things through a little more," she says.
 "This helps weed out any extreme or unrealistic goals, and increases your chance of accomplishing them."

-For example, rather than saying you want to “get in shape,” you might set a goal of getting in 150 minutes of moderate exercise per week, or to walk for 20 to 25 minutes per day.
+For example, rather than saying you want to “get in shape,” you might set a goal of getting in 150 minutes of moderate exercise per week or walking for 20 to 25 minutes per day.
 If you want to eat healthier, you may want to commit to filling half your plate with fruits and vegetables at each meal.

 These goals are specific and easy to measure.
 You either get your 20 to 25 minutes of exercise by bedtime or you don't.
 And if you don't, you can strategize to do better the next day.